SergAbys/Grenadine/README.txt

   max/MSP prototype.

 * pizAlgorithms :
-  static library in C with, machine-learning, data structures, and everything for the Grenadine project.
+  static library in C with machine-learning algorithms, data structures, and everything for the Grenadine project.

 All that is "work in progress" ...